The Contemporary Art Society and Frieze London Announce a New Partnership to Acquire Significant Contemporary Work for Regional Museums

 The Contemporary Art Society and Frieze London have announced a partnership to purchase a major work at the 2016 edition of the fair for Middlesbrough Institute of Modern Art.

-Craft piece by Silversmith David Clarke acquired for Plymouth City Museum & Art Gallery
+Jewellery by Bettina Speckner acquired for Nottingham Castle Museum & Art Gallery

 Her Amber Girl (2015) brooch makes connections with traditional pendants, brooches and rings in the Gallery’s jewellery collection, and also links to their collections of portrait miniatures and fine-art photography.